Silently set “Outlook On The Web” / “Outlook New” signatures when the signature content changes or every 8 hours.

 $roleDefinitionId = (Get-MgRoleManagementDirectoryRoleDefinition -Filter "DisplayName eq 'Exchange Administrator'").Id

-foreach ($managedIdentityId in $managedIdentityIds) {
+foreach ($existingAppRole in $existingAppRoles) {

 New-MgServicePrincipalAppRoleAssignment -ServicePrincipalId $managedIdentityId -PrincipalId $managedIdentityId -AppRoleId $appRoleId -ResourceId $resourceId